willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 Oregon is expected to score 2.38 more free throws than their opponent in a game at this expected pace, which is also pretty solid

 The head-to-head matchup scores show us that both teams are pretty even in terms of scoring free throws aginst one another.
-The 0.11 difference in matchup scores is not super telling on a [-1,1] scale.
+The 0.08 difference in matchup scores is not super telling on a [-1,1] scale.

-Arizona's score of 0.38 suggests their offense has a slight advantage at generating free throws against Oregon's defense Oregon's score of 0.27 suggests their offense has a slight advantage at generating free throws against Arizona's defense
+Arizona's score of 0.18 suggests their offense has a slight advantage at generating free throws against Oregon's defense Oregon's score of 0.10 suggests their offense also has a slight advantage at generating free throws against Arizona's defense

 We can not confidently conclude who will score more free throws from this, however we see that Arizona may have a slight edge.